 Something in us cries out against injustice and inequity and unfairness.
 Something cries out against encroaching power against the church.
 Something in us cries out on behalf of those in our societies around the world who may be oppressed and unfairly treated.
 And we would desire to see governments change, and their attitudes change.
 And yet, Lord, we have to hear what You have said to us, that the priority for us is not politics, it is not social structure.

 And help us as Christians to know that if we disobey that power it brings to us a just punishment, for that is to resist You, and causes us to be worthy of the punishment which You have delegated to that government.
 So, Lord, help us to be model citizens, who, with our well doing will silence the ignorance of foolish men.
-May the world never see us a politically active group, as a group that takes a certain social view, or a group with a certain kind of philosophy of leadership, a philosophy of ruling.
-But may they see us as distinctly Christian, reflecting the love of the Lord Jesus Christ, the truth of the Word of God. and may it be, oh Lord, that when those times come when Your children must go against the government because You have commanded us to do so, may we do so with a gracious spirit, with a spirit that is willing to take whatever punishment is to come, committing ourselves to the care of the one who cares for us, our own God and Heavenly Father.
+May the world never see us as a politically active group, as a group that takes a certain social view, or a group with a certain kind of philosophy of leadership, a philosophy of ruling.
+But may they see us as distinctly Christian, reflecting the love of the Lord Jesus Christ, the truth of the Word of God.
+And may it be, oh Lord, that when those times come when Your children must go against the government because You have commanded us to do so, may we do so with a gracious spirit, with a spirit that is willing to take whatever punishment is to come, committing ourselves to the care of the one who cares for us, our own God and Heavenly Father.